careyc73/CleaningData/README.md

 	argument would quickly and easily alter the	behavior of the overall script to summarize a different set of columns.

-	loadDataSet:
+	LoadDataSet:
 	Given a parameter indicating the type of data to load (test or train) this method will read the appropriate file into a data table (eg., X_train.txt).
 	The method additionally takes a vector of logicals indicating of the columns read in whether or not they should be a part of the returned data table.
-The assumption is that the logical returned by getFeatureColumnsOfType will be passed along as the argument.
+The assumption is that the logical returned by GetFeatureColumnsOfType will be passed along as the argument.
 Finally this function will read in the subject_(train|test) and y_(train|test) files and attach the rows in those files to the returned data table.
 This attaches activity and subject information to the returned data table.

-	getActivityText:
+	GetActivityText:
 	This simple method takes a table of activity labels and a numerical index.
 	It returns the textual activity represented by that row in the activity labels table.